realworldocaml/book/en/foreign-function-interface.md

 # Foreign Function Interface

 OCaml has several options available to interact with non-OCaml code.
-The compiler toolchain can link to external system libraries, and also produce standalone object code.
-This object code can be turned into shared libraries that that let your OCaml code be called from C, or linked in more exotic ways to embed it directly into applications or even kernel modules.
+The compiler toolchain can link to external system libraries and also produce standalone native object code that can be embedded within other non-OCaml libraries or applications.

-This chapter walks you through the basics interfacing with C libraries, and then moves onto how to embed your code for a variety of other platforms.
+## The `ctypes` foreign function library

-## The `ctypes` FFI library
+The simplest foreign function interface in OCaml doesn't even require you to write any C code.
+The `ctypes` library lets you describe the C interface in pure OCaml, and the library takes care of finding the C symbols and invoking the function call with the appropriate arguments.

-We'll introduce the foreign function interface via the simplest method, which doesn't require writing any C code.
-The `ctypes` library lets you describe the C interface in pure OCaml, and it takes care of opening the foreign library and invoking the correct function calls .
-We'll use the `ncurses` terminal-drawing toolkit as our firts example, as it's widely available on most systems.
+Let's dive straight into an example to show you how the library looks.
+We'll use a binding to the `ncurses` terminal toolkit, as it's widely available on most systems and doesn't have any complex dependencies.

 <note>
 <title>Installing the `ctypes` library</title>